 For all who are led by the Spirit of God are children of God.
 For you did not receive a spirit of slavery to fall back into fear, but you have received a spirit of adoption.
 When we cry, "Abba!
-Father!" it is that very Spirit bearing witness with our spirit that we are children of God, and if children, then heirs, heirs of God and joint heirs with Christ--if, in fact, we suffer with him so that we may also be glorified with him.
+Father!" it is that very Spirit bearing witness with our spirit that we are children of God, and if children, then heirs, heirs of God and joint heirs with Christ, if, in fact, we suffer with him so that we may also be glorified with him.

 Jesus was teaching in one of the synagogues on the sabbath.
 And just then there appeared a woman with a spirit that had crippled her for eighteen years.
 She was bent over and was quite unable to stand up straight.
 When Jesus saw her, he called her over and said, "Woman, you are set free from your ailment."
 When he laid his hands on her, immediately she stood up straight and began praising God.
 But the leader of the synagogue, indignant because Jesus had cured on the sabbath, kept saying to the crowd, "There are six days on which work ought to be done; come on those days and be cured, and not on the sabbath day."

 The Lord answered him and said, "You hypocrites!
 Does not each of you on the sabbath untie his ox or his donkey from the manger, and lead it away to give it water?
 And ought not this woman, a daughter of Abraham whom Satan bound for eighteen long years, be set free from this bondage on the sabbath day."

-In a more theological tone, Paul recognizes the mysterious presence of God's spirit within humankind: The Spirit makes our spirit aware that we are children of God.
-Tomorrow's reading is even more pointed, "The whole created world eagerly awaits the revelation of the children of God."
+In a more theological vein, Paul recognizes the presence of God's spirit within humankind: The Spirit makes our spirit aware that we are children of God.
+Tomorrow's reading is even more pointed, The whole created world eagerly awaits the revelation of the children of God.
 Jesus' words to the stooped woman echo this hope; his healing word calling out to her responds to the hope of the created eagerly awaiting that revelation.
 To sum up, grace heightens our awareness of natural goodness and actually builds on it.
 Our crippled or handicapped neighbours often hold the key to our understanding of God's revelation in Jesus.

 Such work is always timely; there is never a wrong time for it.
 His cure of the woman led her to glorify God rather than Jesus.
-We are told that when "she straightened up; she glorified God."
+We are told that when she straightened up; she glorified God.
 That is always the goal of our sharing in the Lord's work too.
 We do the Lord's work, not in order that we are glorified but so that God is glorified.